David4267/LSS-AutoAlarm/README.md

-This simple program automates the process of alerting the required vehicles.
+This simple program automates the process of alerting the required vehicles for the browser-game "leitstellenspiel".
 Tampermonkey is required to run the program.